mavhungutrezzy/mavhungutrezzy/README.md

 <h1 align="center">Hi 👋, I'm Adivhaho Mavhungu</h1>
-<h3 align="center">I’m a Student studying at the University of Cape Town, pursuing bachelors of science degrees in both Computer Science and Statistics.
-I’m an aspiring Machine Learning Engineer with interests in Data Mining, Distributed Systems, and High Performance Computing.</h3>
+<h3 align="center">I’m a student studying at the University of Cape Town, pursuing a bachelor of science degree in both Computer Science and Statistics.
+I’m an aspiring Machine Learning Engineer with an interest in Data Mining, Distributed Systems, and High-Performance Computing.</h3>

 - 🌱 I’m currently learning **Machine Learning**